If there was a secret weapon in leadership, would you use it?

 If you’re a single parent, ask someone to take the kids for a night or two and then sleep.

-If you don’t have young kids, you really don’t have a good excuse.
+And, if you don’t have young kids, you really don’t have a good excuse.
 Just get disciplined.

 3. Develop better sleep routines